MicrosoftDocs/microsoft-salescopilot-docs/articles/use-extensions.md

 ---
 title: Integrate Microsoft Sales Copilot with other applications
-description: Learn how to integrate Sales Copilot with third-party applications ms.date: 10/09/2023 ms.topic: article ms.service: microsoft-sales-copilot
+description: Learn how to integrate Sales Copilot with other applications ms.date: 10/09/2023 ms.topic: article ms.service: microsoft-sales-copilot